Deciphering Rock Art

 A general rule: “All rock art are linked to heavens – either directly or through myths”.

 • Hunting scenes are cosmic struggles.

 • Rock art is sacred and belongs to the realm of faith.

 1. Understand the historical background

 Rock Art just didn’t sprout out of thin air!
 It has deep roots in the region pre-history and usually attempts to answer life big questions.
 So, study them!
-Collect regional anecdotes and myths and look for their continuation even nowadays (see Santa and ibex connection).
-Each rock art hides a story beyond the visual first impression, so dig into its regional history and find it!
-It will never be what you see at first sight, so remove the false visual layers from your first guess to unravel its true meaning.
+Collect regional anecdotes and myths and even look for their continuation nowadays (see Santa and ibex connection).
+Each rock art hides a story that extends beyond the visual impression, so dig into its regional history and find it!
+It will never be what you see at first sight, so remove these misleading visual layers from your first guess to unravel its true meaning.

 2. Classify your rock art

 Combine similar rock art scenes or repeating patterns into categories suggested here.
 I found repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) that can help you to assess the engraved rock art intent.
 I define them as rock art categories, listed here with a clickable link to read more:

 For an effective deciphering, frame your rock art into the suggested guidelines or find a new one.
 Search in your rock art collection for a connection to astronomy or major popular myth from ancient times.
 It may be a full story such as (Creation) or just an idea like a (Heavenly Gates).